nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 #### Testing request-scoped instances

-[Request-scoped](/fundamentals/injection-scope) providers are created exclusively for each incoming **request**.
+[Request-scoped](/fundamentals/injection-scope) providers are created uniquely for each incoming **request**.
 The instance is garbage-collected after the request has completed processing.
 This poses a problem, because we can't access a dependency injection sub-tree generated specifically for a tested request.

-As we aleady know (based on the sections above), the `resolve()` method can be used to retrieve a dynamically instantiated class.
-Also, we can pass a unique context identifier to control the lifecycle of a DI sub-tree.
+We know (based on the sections above) that the `resolve()` method can be used to retrieve a dynamically instantiated class.
+Also, as described <a href="https://docs.nestjs/com/fundamentals/module-ref#resolving-scoped-providers">here</a>, we know we can pass a unique context identifier to control the lifecycle of a DI container sub-tree.
+How do we leverage this in a testing context?

-Consequently, if we generate a context identifier beforehand and force Nest to use this particular ID to create a sub-tree for all incoming requests, we'll be able to retrieve instances created for a tested request.
+The strategy is to generate a context identifier beforehand and force Nest to use this particular ID to create a sub-tree for all incoming requests.
+In this way we'll be able to retrieve instances created for a tested request.

 To accomplish this, use `jest.spyOn()` on the `ContextIdFactory`: